Skip to content

 • Platform support: Exclusively arcade platforms using official MAME files

-• Media support: cover, screenshot, wheel, marquee, video
+• Media support: cover, marquee, screenshot, video, wheel

 Several Arcade databases using the MAME file name id's have existed throughout the years.
 Currently the best one, in my opinion, is the ArcadeDB made by motoschifo.
 It goes without saying that this module is best used for arcade platforms such as fba, arcade and any of the mame sub-platforms.